buddemat/ds-object-detection-urban-environment/README.md

 1. Creating and running the reference model

-  First, the pretrained SSD Resnet 50 640x640 model needs to be downloaded and the configuration edited.
+  First, the pre-trained SSD Resnet 50 640x640 model needs to be downloaded and the configuration edited.
 To facilitate this for the reference model, the according steps have been grouped into a bash script:

   ```
   $ ./download_pretrained_model.sh